Max Planck Summer Internship Program

 - Reimbursement of travel costs to and from Martinsried, near Munich

-The application platform is open between January 1st and February 15th 2022 (24:00 CET).
-Registration closes on February 10th.
+The application platform will probably open between January 1st and February 15th 2025 (24:00 CET).
+Registration would then close on February 10th.
 After your registration, you will be able to log in and to upload your application files at the application platform.